Richard Davy (footballer)

-Richard Davy (born May 3, 1953) is a former Jamaican soccer player who was the architect of the winning goal which catapulted the Howard University Bisons to the 1974 Division 1 National Collegiate Athletic Association (NCAA) Championship.
+Richard Davy (born May 3, 1953) is a Jamaican former soccer forward who was the architect of the winning goal which catapulted the Howard University Bisons to the 1974 Division 1 National Collegiate Athletic Association (NCAA) Championship.
 That Howard soccer team posted a perfect 19-0-0 season record, a record which still stands unbeaten and unmatched by any other Collegiate soccer team after over 35 years.
 Richard's defense-splitting dribbling foray down the left flank, shortly after the start of the fourth overtime in the NCAA Championship game, left two St. Louis University defenders faked-out off of the field as he centered a crossing pass which beat goalkeeper Rob Valero and left teammate Kendu Illodigwe with an easy tap-in into the open goal.

 Early years

-Prior to taking up a full scholarship to Howard, Richard, while still a schoolboy in the middle of the 1971 Jamaican high school competition, was "pegged" for National duty and scored on his debut with the Jamaica National football team against Haiti to break a 3 year goal scoring drought in international competition suffered by the Jamaica National team.
+Prior to taking up a full scholarship to Howard, Richard, while still a schoolboy in the middle of the 1971 Jamaican high school competition, was "pegged" for National duty and scored on his debut with the Jamaica national football team against Haiti to break a three-year goal scoring drought in international competition suffered by the Jamaica National team.
 That same year, Richard led his Wolmer's Boys High School team to the triple crown of Jamaican High School soccer championships – Manning Cup (corporate area), Walker Cup (corporate area knockout), and Olivier Shield (symbol of all-island schoolboy supremacy) -- a feat which made his school the second in history to do so.
 Prior to that, Wolmer's had last won the Manning Cup in 1939.
 Richard went on to represent the Jamaica National football team on 27 occasions scoring 11 goals.